 Hellbinders pits Max (Parks), Ryu (Bosch) and Cain (Cueto) against the forces of Hell led by Samael (Richard Cetrone).
-Basically Hell’s forces have gone against the dark lord Beelzebub (Steve Fite) and plan to take over the world.
-These demon souls aka Oniis are pretty tough to kill, because once you kill the host, the soul moves on to another body.
-Max, who's a merc, finds this out the hard way while workin for some cops to bring down other bad cops, his people Carmen (Ingrid Sonray) and George (Randy Hall) get possessed.
+Basically, Hell’s forces have gone against the dark lord Beelzebub (Steve Fite) and plan to take over the world.
+These demon souls aka Oniis are pretty tough to kill because once you kill the host, the soul moves on to another body.
+Max, who's a merc, finds this out the hard way while working for some cops to bring down other bad cops; his people, Carmen (Ingrid Sonray) and George (Randy Hall) get possessed.
 Ryu, who is a Priest/Warrior/Assassin enters the picture seeking aid from Max, mainly because during Max’s scuffle he was not possessed.
 As it turns out Max has no soul, so he can’t be possessed.
 Enter Cain, Templar Knight and forever demon hunter/fighter.
 Cain has been battling the Oniis for centuries, but he thought all his troubles were over during his final battle in the desert (the opening of the film) leaving an Onii with no soul to take possession.
 Imagine his surprise when he’s hit with “the circle of life speech”.
 Cain goes to the place where Max lost his friends to face Samael, who then orders his minions to destroy him.
-Cain battles it out with the possessed humans and eventually teams up with Max and Ryu, who pulls his ass outta the fire since the demons just don’t stay down.
+Cain battles it out with the possessed humans and eventually teams up with Max and Ryu, who pulls his ass out of the fire since the demons just don’t stay down.
 Together the three must stop Samael and his minions from opening a gate to Hell and literally unleashing hell on earth.

 Yea the plot is a bit spotty but that doesn’t stop the bad assery.
 On with the show.